The 5 tastiest foods you can forage in the UK

 2) Lady’s Smock

-Also known as the cuckoo flower, this plant can be found growing openly across meadows as it likes plenty of light, and rarely appears within woodland.
+Also known as the cuckoo flower, this plant can be found growing openly across meadows as it likes plenty of light and rarely appears within woodland.
 It can be found most commonly in the spring, but the plant is present the whole year round, though it’s best to catch it when the leaves are fully grown.
-All of the above ground plant is edible and there aren’t any poisonous flowers that look like this one, so it’s a safe bet to forage, but one for the those who like hot mustard, as the leaves have a strong flavour that’s somewhere between mustard and wasabi.
+All of the above-ground parts of the plant are edible and there aren’t any poisonous flowers that look like this one, so it’s a safe bet to forage, but one for those who like hot mustard, as the leaves have a strong flavor that’s somewhere between mustard and wasabi.

 3) Cockles

-My favourite shellfish to gather by a long shot and one that doesn’t require anything more than a bag to put them in.
-They can be found on large, flat sandy beaches that have as few rocks on as possible.
-The best places to look are around the small temporary streams that form on the beach, just dig a few inches below the sand to see if there’s any there, because they tend to live in large in patches so where you find one, you’ll usually find lots.
-There’s a number of things you can do with cockles, but for a couple of recipes and information on how to process them, have a look at our cockle gathering page.
+Out of all the wild foods you can find, the best of the 5 tastiest foods you can forage in the UK is definitely cockles.
+My favorite shellfish to gather by a long shot and one that doesn’t require anything more than a bag to put them in.
+They can be found on large, flat sandy beaches that have as few rocks as possible.
+The best places to look are around the small temporary streams that form on the beach, just dig a few inches below the sand to see if there’s any there, because they tend to live in large patches so where you find one, you’ll usually find lots.
+There are a number of things you can do with cockles, but for a couple of recipes and information on how to process them, have a look at our cockle gathering page.

 4) Bilberries

-These small and wirery plants only grow in specific areas that have high acidity in the soil.
-The best place to look are moors that have nothing growing on them but small scrub bushes, as this indicates the soil is too acidic for regular plants, but perfect for bilberries.
+These small and wiry plants only grow in specific areas that have high acidity in the soil.
+The best places to look are moors that have nothing growing on them but small scrub bushes, as this indicates the soil is too acidic for regular plants but perfect for bilberries.
 They taste as if someone crossed a blackberry with a blueberry, and are excellent for pies or wine, but they can be a little tricky to gather as they don’t grow in clumps and are dotted around the whole plant.

 5) Samphire